hgoldstein95/my-latest-obsession/posts/obsessed-with-spacemacs.md

 Windows notepad.
 Not even notepad++.
 Notepad.
 Looking back, I suppose I understand his rationale; if we learned to write code with all of the assistance that an IDE provides, we wouldn't understand what is actually going on.
-(Clicking "Run Code" is a whole lot different from typing `javac` at the command line, and I'm glad that I started off with that deeper understanding.)
+(Clicking "Run" is a whole lot different from typing `javac` at the command line, and I'm glad that I started off with that deeper understanding.)
 By the time that I was headed to college, I understood that I could be a programmer even without the bells and whistles of IDEs and code editors.